How We Use Your Information

 |Eulogy||You may share the Internet address or a PDF copy of the eulogy, which will be accessible on the website.|

 |Photograph||The photo must show only the person.|

-We publish this memorial because people who die from substance use deserve to be honored and remembered — and those who are left behind to mourn their loss deserve to know that they are not alone.
-The SADOD website, of course, is available to people to use if they find it helpful (please see the About SADOD page to learn more).
+People who die because of substance use deserve to be honored and remembered, and those left behind to mourn their loss deserve to know that they are not alone.
+The SADOD website is available to people if they find it helpful (please see About SADOD to learn more).

-We organized the memorial in a manner that allows people to share a picture of their loved one, a memorial statement, a eulogy, and an obituary.
-We also include basic information about the deceased person— and make everything searchable — so even though only a fraction of the people who die from substance use are honored here, the commonalities among those who have been lost can be highlighted.
+The memorial enables people to share a picture of their loved one, a memorial statement, a eulogy, and an obituary.
+It also includes basic information about the deceased person, and everything is searchable,so even though only a fraction of the people who die from substance use are honored here, the commonalities among those who have been lost can be highlighted.